 - Prize winners will be announced immediately following the competition.
 The winners will be presented in a winners’ recital and receive their awards at the Awards Banquet Saturday evening.

 - By submitting their application to the competition, applicants grant NOA permission to use their submitted headshots and video/audio recordings or photographs of the competition or winners' recital for promotional purposes on the NOA website or other forms of publicity.

 Application Procedure and Submission Information

-- The deadline for submission of the online application and online payment of the entry fee is October 16, 2015.
+- The deadline for submission of the online application and online payment (external link) of the entry fee is October 16, 2015.

 - Applications to the competition are submitted using the online application form.
 Before beginning application, please be prepared to provide or upload the following: